 Manga series writer Kohei Horikoshi is a busy guy.
 Besides working on the manga and the anime, Horikoshi was also the writer for a My Hero Academia OVA called “Training Of The Dead.”
 Back in June, the original video animation shipped with Boku no Hero Academia Volume 14 as part of the limited edition bundle.

-As of this article’s publishing, Horikoshi is up to My Hero Academia Chapter 144, but he’s promised fans the manga will be a long-lasting series.
+As of January 29, 2018, Horikoshi is up to My Hero Academia Chapter 169, but he’s promised fans the manga will be a long-lasting series.
 In a 2016 interview, Horikoshi revealed that he has mapped out the entire story, but only 20 percent of the plot had been released so far.
 Since the writer passed the 100-chapter mark last year, this means fans might expect the series to total at least 500 chapters.

 The manga will also have multiple sagas which shift the focus of the story.
 Although the series started as a high school manga, Horikoshi hopes to one day portray the main characters as adult professional heroes living on their own.